WordPress Migrations and SEO: Post-Migration Tasks and Testing

 You can use the same tools you used pre-migration to test the performance of the website once the migration is complete.
-WP Checkup is a great tool for checking your web site’s performance, as well as a identifying a number of SEO and security issues.

 Once you have the results of your test you will want to compare the load times, number of resources required, the total page load size and the recommended actions to optimize the page load.
 If there are serious issues, you will need to request your developer takes appropriate action if you are unable to make the changes yourself.